Thunder-Blaze/altblog/src/content/posts/svelte-5-vs-react/index.md

 So, React’s structure has three major layers:

-1. **Components** - the building blocks of the application, describing structure and look of the UI.
+1. **Components** - the fundamental building block of the application, describing structure and look of the UI.
-2. **Hooks and States** - `useState`, `useReducer`, `useContext`, and a host of third-party libraries that hold and manage application state
+2. **Hooks and States** - `useState`, `useReducer`, `useContext`, and a other third-party libraries that hold and manage application state
 3. **Runtime Reconciliation** - the virtual DOM diffing algorithm that determines how to update the actual DOM based on state changes.

 The advantage of this structure is familiarity and flexibility.
 The disadvantage is it's weight.
-React handles the mechanics of change for you but at the cost of shipping the runtime that makes reconciliation work, even if you are only building a simple counter.
+React handles the mechanics of change for you but at the cost of shipping the runtime that makes reconciliation work.
+Even if you are only building a simple counter, it still sends the whole runtime to the browser.

 ---

 # The Structure of a Svelte 5 Application

-Svelte really changed the game, rather than requiring a runtime for the identification of changed Nodes and selective re-render of those components, **svelte compiles its components into plain javascript at build time** which is totally 360 of the React in way.
+Svelte really changed the game, rather than requiring a runtime for the identification of changed Nodes and selective re-render of those components, **svelte compiles its components into plain javascript at build time** which is totally 360 of React in way.

 Parts of the Svelte's Structure: